Canada

 Each province has its own unique licence plates, some recognizable from afar even when blurred.
 Multiple provinces do not require front plates, which can be useful when deciding between provinces.

 NOTE: Since 2019, front plates are no longer required in New Brunswick.
 However, you should still expect to see them in older coverage.
+As well, all commercial vehicles in Newfoundland and Labrador are required to use front plates, and so it is possible to see them on vans and pickup trucks.

 You can click on the image to enlarge it.